Sambal Matah Recipe (Indonesian Raw Sambal)

 - FOR THE PASTE

-- 1 teaspoon shrimp paste (use Belecan – see the Recipe Tips & Notes section about Belecan, including substitutions and where you can buy it)
+- 1 teaspoon shrimp paste (use Belacan – see the Recipe Tips & Notes section about Belacan, including substitutions and where you can buy it)

 - 1 tablespoon vegetable oil (try it with coconut oil for an interesting flavor twist)